DevExpress-Examples/asp-net-web-forms-grid-create-hyperlink-column-at-runtime/Readme.md

 ![Hyperlink Column](hyperlink-column.png)

-To create the HyperLink column at runtime follow the steps below.
+Follow the steps below to create the HyperLink column at runtime.

 1. Create an object of the [GridViewDataHyperLinkColumn](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataHyperLinkColumn) type.
 2. Use the object's [PropertiesHyperLinkEdit](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataHyperLinkColumn.PropertiesHyperLinkEdit) property to customize the hyperlink-related settings.